Fayaz409/Sentiment-Analysis/README.md

 * Explore more advanced text preprocessing techniques like stemming, part-of-speech tagging, and named entity recognition.
 * Utilize pre-trained word embeddings like Word2Vec or GloVe to capture semantic relationships between words.
 * Integrate the sentiment analysis model into a web application or other systems for real-world use cases.

+  ## License

+This project is licensed under the MIT License.

+## Acknowledgments

+* This project uses TensorFlow/Keras for building the neural network model.
+* NLTK is used for text preprocessing.
+* Flask is used for building the web application.

 ## Contact